EricZinda/InductorHtn/gettingstarted.md

 # Getting Started
 Read readme.md for background on the engine and how to build, this document describes how to use it if you think it is right for you.

+## Optimal Problems for HTNs

 Hierarchical Task Networks are a proven model for solving many AI Planning problems and they've been around for a long time.
-One such problem is building an AI player for a strategy game.
+I've found that they are a good solution if you need an engine that can create a plan in a complex problem space where doing an exhaustive search (or an approximation of it) to solve the problem simply isn't an option AND where you have an expert that knows the right answer (or a good enough answer), because they're going to have to code up the rules.
+Your HTN will only do its job as well as the best person you have writing the rules, if they are applying their best strategy with no mistakes.

+Some examples where I think HTN's *shouldn't* be used:
+- Two-person zero-sum games with perfect information (Chess, Checkers, etc.), I suspect that some variant of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) is going to be your best bet.
+This does some variant of an exhaustive search, or close enough for many purposes.
+-

+They were a great solution for [Exospecies](www.exospecies.com) because it is a complex game with resource management and the high cost of calculating a turn makes running lots of scenarios (like minimax) impossible.
+An approach that used rules written by an expert was the best I was going to do.
 That's what the Inductor HTN Engine was originally built for and where it was first used in production.
 It uses Prolog as a primary part of its language and the [Inductor Prolog Engine](https://github.com/EricZinda/InductorProlog) as part of its runtime engine.

 ## Background Reading
 - For an overview of what an HTN is read: https://www.exospecies.com/blog/htnoverview